Baryogenesis and Dark Matter in Multiple Hidden Sectors: Dark Matter Phenomenology

-In the SM, the total cross-section of neutrons scattered by protons at low energy is $\sigma_{pn}\sim 2.04 \times 10^{-23} \, \text{cm}^{2}$~\cite{PhysRev.76.1744, PhysRevC.3.1886,1955RSPSA.230...19S} and, by isospin symmetry, (neglecting the $p$ and $n$ mass difference) the following approximation is valid: $\sigma_{nn}\simeq \sigma_{pn}$.
-Applying naive dimensional analysis, the scattering cross-section in the exotic sector is:
+In the SM, the total cross section of neutrons scattered by protons at low energy is $\sigma_{pn}\sim 2.04 \times 10^{-23} \, \text{cm}^{2}$~\cite{PhysRev.76.1744, PhysRevC.3.1886,1955RSPSA.230...19S} and, by isospin symmetry, (neglecting the $p$ and $n$ mass difference), the following approximation is valid: $\sigma_{nn}\simeq \sigma_{pn}$.
+Applying naive dimensional analysis, the scattering cross section in the exotic sector is

-From \autoref{eq: cross-section bound}, we may conclude that the 1 GeV neutron DM is inconsistent with the stringent bound from the Bullet Cluster given in \autoref{eq: Bullet Cluster final}.
-In addition, the mass of the neutron in the exotic sector is smaller than the that of the SM one by a factor of $\Lambda_{\text{QCD},i} / \Lambda_{\text{QCD},0}\sim 0.27$ which makes the upper bound even stronger on the self-interaction.
-In order to satisfy \autoref{eq: Bullet Cluster final}, the DM mass is required to be $m_{\text{DM}} \gtrsim 1.3 \times 10^{2}$ GeV.
+From \eqnref{eq: cross section bound}, we may conclude that the 1 GeV neutron DM is inconsistent with the stringent bound from the Bullet Cluster given in \eqnref{eq: Bullet Cluster final}.
+In addition, the mass of the neutron in the exotic sector is smaller than that of the SM one by a factor of $\Lambda_{\text{QCD},i} / \Lambda_{\text{QCD},0}\sim 0.27$, which makes the upper bound even stronger on the self-interaction.
+In order to satisfy \eqnref{eq: Bullet Cluster final}, the DM mass is required to be $m_{\text{DM}} \gtrsim 1.3 \times 10^{2}$ GeV.
 An alternative way to evade the Bullet Cluster bound is raising the confinement scale of the exotic sectors.
-Assuming the mass and cross section can be scaled using naive dimensional analysis, the confinement scale must be:
+Assuming the mass and cross section can be scaled using naive dimensional analysis, the confinement scale must be

 This can be achieved by assuming the $SU(3)$ gauge coupling of the $i=-1$ sector is a bit larger than the SM at high energy.
-As noted in~\autoref{sec: Baryon Asymm}, different gauge couplings in different sectors are consistent with the Nnaturalness paradigm.
-As we will next show, most of the dark matter is in bound states, so it is not necessary to alter the particle physics parameters to satisfy the bounds.
+As noted in~\sectref{sec: Baryon Asymm}, different gauge couplings in different sectors are consistent with the N-naturalness paradigm.
+We also note that the Standard Model nucleon scattering cross section on which these estimates are based is unnaturally large.
+It is in fact much larger than the geometric cross section, a feature that is not expected to be generic~\cite{Kaplan:1998tg,Kaplan:1998we,Bedaque:2002mn,Hall:2019rld}; the nucleons of the exotic sectors might very well have a smaller scattering cross section.
+However in either case, as we will show next, we expect the dark matter to form large bound states which can easily evade the bounds.

-\subsection{Nuclear Dark Matter}
+\subsection{Nuclear dark matter}